nikitosl/jokes-generator-web/README.md

 ## Api

 Micro-service for hosting NLP generative model (T5).
 Uses Flask for model hosting.
+Now the weights of the model are simply copied to the container at build time.
+Plans to fix later.

-Service listen 8888 port and has next interface:
+Service listen 8888 port and gets next params as input from post request:
 - _setup_ (required) - the beginning of joke you want to get punch for.
 - _inspiration_ (optional, default=None) - inspiration for punch.
 - _num_return_sequences_ (optional, default=1) - number of punches to generate.